 Full-frame cameras have bigger sensors compared to APS-C or 1″ sensors.
 Consequently, full-frame cameras are usually bigger and pricey than cameras with cropped sensors (aka anything under the size of a full-frame sensor).

 The better the sensor, the more you are able to increase the ISO (camera’s sensitivity to light) without affecting the image quality.
-An excellent sensor is essential for bloggers that might have to shoot in low like situations, such as food bloggers or lifestyle bloggers.
+An excellent sensor is essential for bloggers that might have to shoot in low-light situations, such as food bloggers or lifestyle bloggers.